aaront999/Credential-Harvesting-with-Setoolkit/main.md

 ![2 1](https://github.com/user-attachments/assets/02b2e694-97cd-43f3-849d-554c26097221)
 #

-5. After the cloning process is complete, I open a new browser tab and enter the spoofed website address, 128.0.0.1, in the search bar.
-The cloned website is now ready to be used as a credential harvester.
-I tested the cloned page by entering fake credentials and successfully received the expected output.
-In a real attack scenario, the attacker would now have access to the victim’s credentials, allowing them to log in and potentially perform malicious activities without the victim ever even realizing it!
+5. After the cloning process is complete, I open a new browser tab and enter the spoofed website's domain name/ip, '128.0.0.1' in the search bar.
+ - The cloned website is now ready to be used as a credential harvester.
+ - Which we can now test the webpage by inputting fake credentials and successfully capture the expected data, verifying the effectiveness of the attack.
+ - In a real attack scenario, the attacker would now have access to the victim’s credentials, allowing them to log in and potentially perform malicious activities without the victim ever even realizing it!

 ![3 1](https://github.com/user-attachments/assets/7c00c6b7-16d1-47c0-a4a8-5ba317810c8c)
 ![3 2](https://github.com/user-attachments/assets/680f4de5-c3b6-4afd-a909-92e88db302ea)